 In 2022, Ultimus improved its iBPMS capabilities through changes to its process automation, low-code, performance and security services.
 In 2023, the vendor plans to expand its AI and natural language capabilities and support conversational capabilities.

 About the author

 Daniel Morris, managing principal at Wendan Transformation Consulting, has served as the North American practice lead for business transformation at Infosys, Capco, Tata and ZS Associates and has been an executive consultant at IBM Global Services.
 In these roles, he has worked on more than 100 projects in multiple industries, training people in-house, at client companies and at conferences.
 Morris has coauthored six books and over 100 articles on business transformation.
 A featured speaker at business transformation conferences, he has served on the boards of the Business Architects Guild, the Association of Business Process Management Professionals (ABPMP), the PEX Advisory Board and the Forrester BPM Council.
 Along this journey, Morris has written major parts of the ABPMP architect and senior leader certification tests, and the BAA Enterprise Architect certification test, earning the designation of ABPMP Fellow.
-For additional information on any BPM-related topic, please contact Dan at 630-290-4858, by LinkedIn or email him at [email protected]
+Morris is currently releasing a new approach to digital and business transformation and building the digital enterprise, drawn from over 100 successful transformation projects.
+For additional information on any BPM-related topic, please contact Dan at 630-290-4858, by LinkedIn or email him at [email protected].